bernardoforesti/SVHN_LSGAN/README.md

 LSGAN_v1.py /LSGAN_v2.py are used to train first/second architecture of [1].
 LSGAN_generate.py is used to generate samples from model LSGAN_v2.py after its training (so, use above mentioned routine before this).

 Make sure 'test_32x32.mat' [2] is in the same folder.
-20% of this file was used due to computational limitations.
+Only 20% of this file was used for training due to computational limitations.
 It's encouraged to use full 'train_32x32.mat'.

 # Results